Guide to Work, Study, Travel and Living Abroad

 Scandinavia

-The au pair system is gaining popularity in the countries of Scandinavia, despite the fact that relatively few foreigners are keen to learn Swedish, Norwegian or Finnish.
-More of the agencies which send Scandinavian au pairs abroad are also placing young foreigners as au pairs in Scandinavian homes, incidentally providing one of the few ways to afford an extended stay in this expensive region.
+The au pair system is gaining popularity in Scandinavian countries even though relatively few foreigners are keen to learn Swedish, Norwegian, or Finnish.
+More agencies that send Scandinavian au pairs abroad also place young foreigners (18-30 on average) as au pairs in Scandinavian homes, providing one of the few ways to afford an extended stay in this expensive region.

-Denmark is another country where the level of English in the general population is extremely high.
-Conditions for au pairs are congenial: on top of the monthly pocket money of at least 2,500 Danish kroners, you should be given health insurance and are entitled to join free language courses in Danish.
-The main au pair agencies in Denmark are Au Pairs International in Copenhagen and the Scandinavian Au Pair Center Denmark located in the north of the country but mainly working online with partners in Norway and Sweden.
-They do not charge a fee to incoming au pairs.
+Denmark is another country where the general population's English level is exceptionally high.
+Conditions for au pairs are congenial: on top of the monthly pocket money in Danish krone, you should be given health insurance and be entitled to free language courses in Danish.

-See More Websites for Au Pair Work in Sweden
+See More Websites for Au Pair Work in Scandinavia

 Spain

 The chance of arranging an au pair placement in Spain is good.
-The majority of jobs are in the cities and environs of Madrid and Barcelona, though jobs do crop up in glamorous resorts like Marbella and Tenerife from time to time.
-Several au pair agencies in Spain are associated with language schools such as Centros Europeos Galve in Madrid, Kingsbrook in Barcelona and Crossing Limits in Seville.
+Most jobs are in the cities and environs of Madrid and Barcelona.
+However, jobs occasionally crop up in glamorous resorts like Marbella and Tenerife.
+Several au pair agencies in Spain are associated with language schools.

 See More Websites for Au Pair Work in Spain